jean-git/terraform-aws-multiple-ec2-instances/README.md

 # Introduction
 This is a terraform project to deploy 3 EC2 Instances and install docker.
+This will create the following resources in AWS:
+- 3 EC2 instances(ubuntu 18.04) in default VPC
+- Security groups to to allow access on http, https and ssh protocols

 # How To Run
 - Clone this repository